Tiinusen/SjoboMod/README.md

 #### Map Editing (POSTed)
 Run launch task "**Launch POSTed**" and it will start POSTed (Unreal Editor)

+Keep in mind that the editor is laggy as hell (atleast for me on an High End PC) and it likes to crash, so save often.

+It usually crashes on errors, so if it crashes, try one more time doing what you did, if it crashes again, find alternative way around it.

 #### Testing (Postal 2)
 Run launch task "**Launch Postal 2**" and it will start Postal 2 in windowed mode with a log window deattached.